-Friday, November 19, 2021, at 4:30 pm Eastern is the application deadline to start an Honors in the Major project in Spring 2022.
-The deadline to apply to begin an Honors in the Major project in Fall 2021 has passed.
+The deadline to apply to begin an Honors in the Major project in Summer or Fall 2022 has passed.

 Students do not need to be part of the University Honors Program in order to start their HITM project.
 In fact, any FSU student officially admitted to their major who has at least a 3.200 GPA (both FSU and Cumulative, not rounded to the third decimal place) and will have at least 60 completed credit hours by the start of their HITM project are welcome to apply.
 Additional requirements are in place for specific majors, so be sure to consult your department's liaison for more details.

 To learn all about applying to and preparing for the Honors in the Major Program, read the Honors in the Major Handbook.
 The handbook provides a thorough, more in-depth overview of the information provided below.

 - Must be formally accepted into your major at the time of application